mithhra/The-Algorithmic-Mind---SOC-2026/README.md

 ## Objective

-This week's goal is to complete chapters 5-8 of the Handbook.
-Topics covered are Complete Search, Greedy Algorithms, Dynamic Programming (important), and Amortized Analysis (Two Pointers and Sliding Window).
-Greedy Algorithms and Dynamic Programming can be difficult to understand at first, do not worry, give it some time and practise the questions.
+This week's goal is to complete Chapters 5-8 of the Handbook.
+The topics covered are Complete Search, Greedy Algorithms, Dynamic Programming (important), and Amortized Analysis (Two Pointers and Sliding Window).

+Greedy Algorithms and Dynamic Programming may seem difficult at first, but don't worry.
+Take your time to understand the concepts and practise the questions regularly.
+It gets easier with time and experience.

 ## Additional resource